rahafahmad89/AutoML_Pathogenicity_Prediction/README.md

 ## 📚 Citation

-If you use this repository, please cite as:
+If you use this repository, please cite as (will be updated once published):

 ```bibtex
 @misc{ahmad2025automl,